 - c.
 Student files until the student receives a high school diploma or its equivalent, or is beyond the age of compulsory school attendance2 - d.
 Student records of attendance/graduation forever3 - e.
 Financial Records five (5) years4 - f.
 Documentation, including letters of approval, related to transactions or contracts for services covered by this policy and Arkansas statutes for Board members or members of their families or for waivers granted to District employees thirteen years5 - g.
 Documentation relating to payments or reimbursements made by a vendor on behalf of a board member, administrator, or employee for travel, lodging, food, registration, entertainment, or other expenses 6 Three (3) years - h.
 Employment applications, including applicant lists, applicant interview evaluations, documentation in response to requests for reasons for a failure to be interviewed and/or hired, and hiring determinations five (5) years7 - i.
 Expenditures made with federal grant monies8 governed by the terms of each grant - j.
 Video Surveillance Recordings the timeline established in Policy 4.48-VIDEO SURVEILLANCE AND OTHER STUDENT MONITORING - k.
-Emails whatever the district's policy is on this subject9 - 1.
+Emails The length of time set in the District's Information Technology Security procedures - 1.
 Documents filed with the IRS, including those required in Policy 7.23-Health Care Coverage and the Affordable Care Act four (4) years - m.
-Statewide assessment security agreement Three (3) years
+Statewide assessment security agreement Three (3) years - n.
+Recordings of open public meetings One (1) year - o.
+Reports and related documentation filed with the Auditor of State on abandoned property Ten (10) years - p.
+Record of each query made of the Federal Motor Carrier Safety Administration Commercial Driver's License Drug and Alcohol Clearinghouse and the results of each query Three (3) years - q.
+Employee consent to query the Federal Motor Carrier Safety Administration Commercial Driver's License Drug and Alcohol Clearinghouse Three (3) Years from the latest query - r.
+Reports from the Commercial Driver Alcohol and Drug Testing Database of the Office of Driver Services of the Arkansas Department of Finance and Administration Three (3) years